jessikarwang/DH150-JessikaWang/Assignment05/README.md

 1. Catalog of informational videos about gardening

-2. Interactive discussion forums that maintain respectful content
+2. Interactive discussion forums for advice and "marketplace" to exchange and give plants

 3. Page to display pictures of users' own plants

-4. "Marketplace" to exchange and give away plants

 ## Personas and Scenarios
 ### Persona 1 - Amy Chang